Cancer survival can be used as an indicator of cancer prognosis at a population level and of effectiveness of treatments provided.1

 Relative survival refers to the probability of being alive for a given amount of time after diagnosis, compared with the experience of the general population.
 The measure '5-year relative survival at diagnosis’ (hereafter referred to as ‘5-year survival’) answers the question: "what is the probability that an individual will survive their cancer for 5 years after a cancer diagnosis”.

-The difference in 5-year relative survival between men and women has decreased over time
+The difference in 5-year relative survival between males and females has decreased over time

 5-year observed survival increased with increasing socioeconomic status

-In 2010-14, 5-year observed survival was higher in the highest SES areas for all cancers combined and most of the selected cancer types analysed.
+In the period 2011–2015, 5-year observed survival was higher in the highest SES areas for all cancers combined and most of the selected cancer types analysed.